 Data generation has increased by leaps and bounds in the last decade.
 This includes large volumes of various formats of data being generated at a very high speed.
 In the earlier days, it was not a hard task to manage data, but with the increase in data, it has become more difficult to store, process, and analyze it.
 This is also known as Big Data.
 How do we manage big data?
-Enter Hadoop — a framework used to store, process, and analyze big data.
+Enter Hadoop — a framework used to store, process, and analyze big data by Data Engineers.

 Let us now try to understand big data and why Hadoop is required with a simple analogy.
 Imagine this scenario wherein we have a shopkeeper, Tim, who sells grains.
 The customers were happy, as Tim was very quick with the orders.